bitrise-io/devcenter/_articles/en/reviews/getting-started-with-react-native-apps-makeover.md

 1. Add your React Native project as a [new app](/getting-started/adding-a-new-app/) to Bitrise.

    This flow will guide you through the process of connecting your repository, setting up your repository access, selecting a branch and validating your project.
+Below we highlight some React Native-specific configuration.

-   At **Project build configuration**, you should see React Native as the selected **project type**.
+2. Once you get to **Project build configuration**, you should see React Native as the selected **project type**.
 (If the project scanner fails and the **project type** is not selected automatically, you can [configure your project manually](https://devcenter.bitrise.io/getting-started/adding-a-new-app/setting-up-configuration#manual-project-configuration).)
 You can see that **Android** is automatically selected in **The root directory of an Android app**.

    If your project consists of only one module, that module will be automatically selected for Module.
 If your project contains more than one module, you can pick a module, but we recommend the main one!

-3. In **Select variant for building** field, select a variant that suits your project.
+3. In the **Variant** field, select a variant that suits your project.
 Pick **Select All Variants** to build all variants.
 Pick **debug** or **release** if you wish to generate an APK or an .ipa file.
-   * Select your Xcode project or Xcode Workspace path in the Project (or Workspace) path field.
+4. In the **Project (or Workspace)** field, select your Xcode project or Xcode Workspace path.
-   * Select Scheme name.
+5. In the **Select Scheme name**, pick a scheme name.
 The scanner validation will fail if you do not have a SHARED scheme in your  project.
 You can still point Bitrise manually to your Xcode scheme but if it’s shared, we automatically detect it for you.
-[Read more about schemes and the possible issues with them!](https://devcenter.bitrise.io/troubleshooting/frequent-ios-issues/#xcode-scheme-not-found).
+[Read more about schemes and the possible issues with them!](https://devcenter.bitrise.io/troubleshooting/frequent-ios-issues/#xcode-scheme-not-found)
-   * In Select ipa export method, select the export method of your .ipa file: ad-hoc, app-store, development or enterprise method.
+6. In **Select ipa export method**, select the export method of your .ipa file: ad-hoc, app-store, development or enterprise method.
+You can read more on the different export methods in our [iOS app deployment guides](/deploy/ios-deploy/introduction-to-deploying-ios-apps/).

 You have successfully set up your React Native project on [bitrise.io](https://www.bitrise.io)!
 Your first build gets kicked off automatically.
 You can check the generated artifacts of the first build on the [**APPS & ARTIFACTS**](/builds/build-artifacts-online/) tab of your Build's page.